aurewill/vite-convex-starter-app/README.md

 5. Run `pnpm convex dev`
    - This will prompt you to login to Convex.
 In the command instructions, for easiest DX, would recommend creating a new Convex project, choosing the cloud deployment option, and choosing the region closest to you.
    - Afterwards, a `.env.local` file should be created for you in the repo's root directory with your Convex project's environment variables needed to run the frontend locally against your convex deployment.

+6. `ctrl + c` to exit the convex deployment.
+Then run `pnpm dev` to run the app now that convex is set up.

 ## Editor setup